 Design and Build

-I have no complaints about the build quality.
-It looks and feels high-end, like all Breville machines.
+The build quality looks and feels high-end, like all Breville machines.
 It’s made of stainless steel, so it’s durable.
-Moreover, the machine design is straightforward.
+Moreover, the design is straightforward.
 There’s the bean hopper, grinder, and tamping on the left, and the steam wand and the grew group on the right.
 The cup warmer on top feels spacious.
-However, I admit the auto-tamping pod is huge and makes the left side of the machine feel crowded.
+However, I admit the tamping lever is huge and makes the left side of the machine feel crowded.

 Luckily, the tamping handle is metal, which is great is this part of the espresso machine has a high-frequency touchpoint.